As hurricane season approaches, it's crucial to ensure the safety of your property, including your…

 - Inspect all plumbing and electrical connections for physical damage.

-- Inspect for evidence of high water levels that have since receded.
-Should any indications of high water levels be noted, power to your entire swimming pool system should not be restored until after a qualified technician inspects it to determine if damage to electrical components has occurred.
+- Inspect for evidence of high-water levels that have since receded.
+Do not restore power to your pool system if there is any indication of high-water levels.
+Wait until a qualified technician inspects it to determine if damage to electrical components has occurred.

-If you notice any error codes in your heat pump pool heater or other swimming pool equipment during your examination, or after you power up your system, then please refer to your products operation manual to determine what to check for before calling technical support.
-If you have any doubts regarding the electrical system, you should consider calling a pool professional to make sure that it is safe to re-start your system.
+- If you notice any error codes on your pool heater or other pool equipment, refer to your products operation manual.
+This will help determine what to check for before calling technical support.
+If you have any doubts regarding the electrical system, call a pool professional.
+They can confirm that it is safe to re-start your system.

 Utilizing the chart below, you will be able to determine your pool water balance.
 Water is properly balanced if the SI (Saturation Index) is 0 ± 0.3.
 If SI is greater than 0.3, scaling and staining will occur.
 If SI is less than -0.3, then the water could be corrosive to metallic fixtures and aggressive on some plaster surfaces and vinyl liners.

 When the SI (Saturation Index) is too high or low it can also cause damage to the pool finish or your swimming pool equipment.
 The basic rule is: high calcium concentration, total dissolved solids, pH, and alkalinity all promise a greater tendency for scale.
 Scaling potential also increases with higher temperatures.

 Once you have determined your balance levels, take the proper corrective actions should be taken to rectify, if necessary.
 The following chart provides you with the recommended chemistry ranges as well as corrective actions for your reference: